 Churchfields has a rich history dating back over 100 years.
 The farm has been in our family for five generations now, ever since Thomas Davies purchased “Lot 21” in 1913.
 There are three generations currently living onsite.

 Evolution and change have always been a part of our journey, with humble beginnings as a working dairy farm producing award-winning milk, it was always our family’s dream to diversify into ice cream.

-We have since also launched our Barn & Kitchen, Fun Barn and Droitwich Salt, and our ultimate vision is to create an educational and family friendly destination suitable for all generations.
+We have since also launched our Old Barn Cafe & Farm Grill, Milk Vending Machine and Droitwich Salt, and our ultimate vision is to create an educational and family friendly destination suitable for all generations.
 You can read about our journey below.

 Salwarpe Valley Meadows

 Churchfields Farmhouse Ice Cream

 First Maize Maze